 The current methodology published in the Federal Official Gazette on October 5, 2011 that is based on concepts such as: expected loss, probability of default, exposure at default and loss given default by loan and borrower applies for States, Municipalities and Investment Projects; considering mainly the ratings provided by rating agencies.

 For Investment Projects with own source of payment, an individual evaluation is conducted, considering the Construction and Operation stages.

-The allowance for loan losses is determined depending on the risk level as shown on the next page.
+The allowance for loan losses is determined depending on the risk level as follows: